invicta952-dotcom/FLASH/README.md

 a usb hub meant to be as fast as flash
 This started when i thougth that i am such noob in hardware and i wanted to make something. then i stumbled upon the usb hub guide in fallout.
+It is made to remove all the mess  of wire.

 SCHNEMATICS